Scattering AshesA Resting Place In Air, On Land, or At Sea

 Many cemeteries have garden areas designated for scattering ashes.
 Typically, these scattering gardens offer memorial options such as plaques, inscriptions, or benches.

 Think Before You Scatter

 Be sure to consider the wind factor when you are scattering ashes.
-You and the others participating in your ceremony will want to stand downwind.
+You and the others participating in your ceremony will want to stand upwind.
 The wind can be a particular factor when you are scattering ashes by boat over the water.
 There are special urns called scattering urns that are designed for this purpose.
 These urns can be cast into the water as well and will dissolve, leaving any remaining ashes in the water.

 Scattering Ashes By Airplane or at Sea

 Scattering by airplane is normally handled by companies that specialize in this particular service.
 If your ceremony will be at a beach, you not only want to check into local regulations regarding the disposition of ashes but take the tides into consideration.
 If, for example, you want to trench and the tide is going out, the water may not rise far enough to reach the ashes.
 Something to keep in mind regardless of what method you choose is that ashes can be surprisingly heavy.

 There are companies that specialize in scattering ashes at sea.
 These companies are well acquainted with the necessary paperwork that is required in order to comply with maritime restrictions.
 Most companies that offer sea scattering services offer options to do it for you or for you and others to attend the ceremony.